matthewgallant/matthewgallant/README.md

 - Build full-stack web applications using C# / .NET / Blazor.
 - Manage Microsoft SQL Server databases.
-- Review pull requests from other engineers to ensure only good code gets merged.
+- Review pull requests from other engineers to ensure code is meeting our standards.
-- Set up and maintain automated deployments using GitHub Actions.
+- Configure and maintain automated deployments using GitHub Actions.

 ## What I Do In My Free Time